 - 25. Double-click the System Generator token to open the Properties Editor. - 26.
-From the Compilation menu, make sure the Compilation target is IP Catalog. - 27.
-From the Clocking menu, under Perform analysis select Post Synthesis and from Analyzer type menu select Resource.
+On the Compilation tab, ensure the Compilation target is IP catalog. - 27.
+On the Clocking tab, under Perform analysis select Post Synthesis and from Analyzer type menu select Resource.
 This option gives the resource utilization details after completion. - 28.
 Click Generate to compile the design into a hardware description.
-After completion, it generates the resource utilization in Resource Analyzer window as shown below.
+After completion, it generates the resource utilization in Resource Analyzer window as shown in the following figure.